akagam1/akagam1/README.md

 I'm Arjun, a pre-final year undergraduate student at BITS Pilani, Goa Campus

-- ⚡ My interests are mainly in Machine Learning, and Numerical Techniques for solving systems of equations.
+- ⚡ My interests are mainly in Machine Learning, Multi-Agent coordination, and Numerical Techniques for solving systems of equations.
 - 🔭 Currently working on developing my own JAX based differential equation numerical solver library, and Operator Learning related methods.
 - 💬 My math interests lie in Linear Algebra and Functional Analysis (and by extension, analysis of Differential Equations).